living-atlases/generator-living-atlas/generators/app/templates/pre-deploy/README.md

-# Addionial inventory and playbook with LA pre deploy tasks
+# Additional inventory and playbook with LA pre deploy tasks

 Run it with:
 ```